Lokerse paardenworst

 The Lokerse paardenworst (Lokeren horse sausage) is a regional product from the Belgian city of Lokeren.
-The dish consists of minced horse sausage in a sauce of tomato purée or peeled tomatoes, onion and celery, herbs (bay leaf, pepper and salt), butter or oil.
+The dish consists of minced horse sausage in a sauce of tomato purée or peeled tomatoes, onions and celery, herbs (bay leaf, pepper and salt), butter or oil.

 The Lokerse horse sausage was recognized in 2007 as a Flemish regional product by the Flemish Center for Agro- and Fisheries Marketing (VLAM).
 At present, the aim is to obtain European recognition as a regional product.

 History

 More than a hundred years ago, horse sausage was a nutritious meal in lean times.
 Horse meat could be afforded by anyone, as it came from worn-out horses from farms, the Antwerp harbor and coal mines, and was mixed with imported meat from the United States.
 Around the end of the 19th century Lokeren experienced a lot of unemployment and poverty.
 The horse sausage was therefore the ideal solution for the poorest population, because the product was both cheap and nutritious.
 There were also a lot of horse slaughterers active in the Waasland.
 The tougher meat was processed into horse sausage, which became very dry, so that the idea arose to add a tomato sauce.